-implications - State planning policy promotes consolidation within activity centres which have good access to open space and recreational facilities.
-DDO2 seeks to maintain the prevailing streetscape rhythm, building scale and height of the neighbourhood, requiring a permit to be sought for development of more than 2 storeys. - The laneway provides rear vehicle and service access, as well as acting as a buffer to residential interfaces. - Prominent corners are an opportunity to distinguish the centre's identity and are key local orientation marks. - Sites within the centre present a consistent subdivision grain.
-Changes in subdivision grain through consolidation can negatively affect the fine grain character of the centre. - There is capacity for change in rear setbacks abutting the laneway, some of which can take advantage of providing outlooks to the parkland.
-Appropriate management of the residential interface is necessary having regard to overlooking, overshadowing and visual bulk effects.
+implications - State planning policy promotes consolidation within activity centres which are well serviced by open space.
+DDO2 seeks to maintain the prevailing streetscape rhythm, building scale and height of the neighbourhood, requiring a permit to be sought for development of more than 2 storeys. - The laneway provides rear vehicle and service access, however it also creates a barrier to direct abuttal with the parklands. - Prominent corners are an opportunity to distinguish the centre's identity and are key local orientation marks. - With the exception of the southern corner site, sites within the centre present a consistent subdivision grain.
+Changes in subdivision grain through consolidation can negatively affect the fine grain character of the centre. - There is capacity for change in rear setbacks abutting the laneway, all of which can take full advantage of providing outlook to the parkland.